 If your prospects land on a relevant page, they are more likely to browse the content of that page.
-Conversion rates from highly optimized Shopify landing pages are generally much higher than Shopify generic pages, home pages, and even broad category pages.
+Conversion rates from highly optimized Shopify landing pages are generally much higher than Shopify generic pages, home pages, about us page and even broad category pages.

 PageFly Page BuilderCreate your own Shopify landing page

 Quickly create high engaging Shopify landing page with PageFly appFree install now